ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 -   Understand the Oracle Cloud Dashboard and be familiar with its function so as to execute labs

--   Then get some hands on with the Oracle Cloud Console and becoming familiar with its function
+-   Then get some hands on with the Oracle Cloud My Services Console and becoming familiar with its function

 -   And the Oracle Cloud environment in general